 Anita Hill struck by Kavanaugh’s anger versus accuser’s calm

 Hill gave Senate testimony in 1991 about her allegations of sexual harassment by then-Supreme Court nominee Clarence Thomas.
-She spoke Friday in Houston at a gathering of women technologists.
+Hill spoke Friday at the Grace Hopper Celebration, a gathering of women technologists in Houston, one day after Kavanaugh and Christine Blasey Ford testified before the Senate Judiciary Committee.